15 Thai dishes you have to try when you visit Thailand

 5/

-Here are some of the best Thai cooking classes schools in a few different regions:
+Here are some of the best Thai cooking schools across different regions of Thailand:

 Bangkok: Chef Leez Traditional Thai Cooking Class